alexamies/chinesenotes-dart/ntireader-chrome-ext/README.md

 ### Compiling the code

-Set your Dart SDK home directory in an environment variable
+Set your Dart SDK home directory in the environment variable

 ```shell
 DART_HOME=[your dart home]
 ```

+in the script `bin/make_nti_plugin.sh`

 If you have installed Flutter, it may be somewhere like